Table of Contents

 Comparing ROE over time helps detect strategic consistency.
 A declining ROE might signal falling profitability, excessive capital investment, or inefficient working capital.
 Conversely, an improving ROE could reflect operational gains, divestment of underperforming assets, or disciplined capital allocation.

-While Return on Equity tells us how effectively a company turns shareholders’ capital into profit, it does not reveal why that performance occurs.
-To uncover the underlying drivers behind a ROE figure, analysts use the DuPont Analysis — a framework that breaks ROE into its core components of profitability, efficiency, and leverage, offering a clearer picture of what truly drives value creation.
+While Return on Equity tells us how effectively a company turns shareholders' capital into profit, it does not reveal why that performance occurs.
+To uncover the underlying drivers, analysts use the DuPont Analysis framework, which breaks ROE into its core components of profitability, efficiency, and leverage and gives a clearer picture of what truly drives value creation.

 What Is DuPont Analysis?